HewlettPackard/ICsp-Docker-OSBP/README.md

 	-	proxy_hostname (optional): self-explanatory
 	-	proxy_port (optional): self-explanatory
 	-	no_proxy (optional): Comma-separated list of IP addresses or server names where the proxy should not be used for
+	-	swarm_leader (optional): IP address to create a Swarm and where the Swarm leader will be listening from.
+The IP must exist in this server for the Swarm creation to succeed.
+If this field is set the custom attribute 'swarm_node' will be ignored. **Please note that this feature is still experimental.**
+	-	swarm_node (optional): Full command to be run to join the swarm.
+The commands to join as a manager or as a worker can be found in the leader deployment logs. **Please note that this feature is still experimental.**
 	-	nic_teaming (optional): the OSBP has the option to create one or more NIC teams to provide HA networking.
 This custom attribute defines the list of NIC teams we intend to create.
 Format is as follows:
 	```
 		<team name 1>, <MAC1>, <MAC2>